mtlynch/mtlynch.io/content/retrospectives/2021/11/index.md

 * **Result**: Local staff members are answering ~50% of support emails
 * **Grade**: A-

 We now have a shared support queue using [HelpScout](https://www.helpscout.com/).
-There are still a lot of support requests that I have to handle personally because nobody else has the context and technical background yet, but it's great to have help on about half the requests.
+There are still plenty of requests where nobody else has the context and technical background yet, but it's great to have help on about half the requests.

 ### Start development on a monthly service-based software complement to TinyPilot